 Because of their high-efficiency filtration performance, HEPA filters are dense and can reduce airflow.
 It’s important to ask Winnipeg Supply Service Experts to confirm your heating and cooling system can run with one.

-Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters work longer too, usually between three to six months.

-There are several different types of electronic filtering systems you can use in your home.
+There are a couple of electronic filtering systems you can use in your home.

 An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+Plus, they're also 30 times more effective than ordinary filters.